Wave function: More on wave functions and abstract state space

 must hold at all times during the evolution of the system.

 The normalization condition requires ρ d^{m}ω to be dimensionless, by dimensional analysis Ψ must have the same units as (ω_{1}ω_{2}...ω_{m})^{−1/2}.

 Ontology

-Whether the wave function really exists, and what it represents, are major questions in the interpretation of quantum mechanics.
-Many famous physicists of a previous generation puzzled over this problem, such as Schrödinger, Einstein and Bohr.
-Some advocate formulations or variants of the Copenhagen interpretation (e.g. Bohr, Wigner and von Neumann) while others, such as Wheeler or Jaynes, take the more classical approach and regard the wave function as representing information in the mind of the observer, i.e. a measure of our knowledge of reality.
-Some, including Schrödinger, Bohm and Everett and others, argued that the wave function must have an objective, physical existence.
+Whether the wave function exists in reality, and what it represents, are major questions in the interpretation of quantum mechanics.
+Many famous physicists of a previous generation puzzled over this problem, such as Erwin Schrödinger, Albert Einstein and Niels Bohr.
+Some advocate formulations or variants of the Copenhagen interpretation (e.g. Bohr, Eugene Wigner and John von Neumann) while others, such as John Archibald Wheeler or Edwin Thompson Jaynes, take the more classical approach and regard the wave function as representing information in the mind of the observer, i.e. a measure of our knowledge of reality.
+Some, including Schrödinger, David Bohm and Hugh Everett III and others, argued that the wave function must have an objective, physical existence.
 Einstein thought that a complete description of physical reality should refer directly to physical space and time, as distinct from the wave function, which refers to an abstract mathematical space.